MathMachado/Challenge_Spark_Kafka/README.md

 **Explanation of the code above**

-* move_old_data: This function calculates a date threshold for old data based on a specified retention period (retention_days).
+* **move_old_data**: This function calculates a date threshold for old data based on a specified retention period (retention_days).
 It then identifies old data files using the get_old_data_files function and moves them to an archive path using the move_files function.
-* get_old_data_files: This function lists all files in the RAW Zone and filters them based on their modification date, considering the threshold date.
+* **get_old_data_files**: This function lists all files in the RAW Zone and filters them based on their modification date, considering the threshold date.
-* list_files: This function lists all files in a given directory.
+* **list_files**: This function lists all files in a given directory.
 The implementation may vary based on the storage system.
-* get_file_modification_date: This function retrieves the modification date of a file.
+* **get_file_modification_date**: This function retrieves the modification date of a file.
 The implementation may vary based on the storage system.
-* move_files: This function moves a list of files to a specified destination path.
+* **move_files**: This function moves a list of files to a specified destination path.
 The implementation may vary based on the storage system.

 ## Q3.
 How will you run these programs – Cluster or Client